-When designing an array it’s important to achieve the highest number of parts per panel, not arrays per panel.
-You might guess that more parts on the array will equal more parts on the panel, but that's not always true.
-In some cases, an array with fewer parts will be more efficient and get more parts per panel.
+When designing arrays, focus on maximizing parts per panel, not arrays per panel.
+You might expect that more parts on the array will equal more parts on the panel, but that's not always true.
+In some cases, an array with fewer parts is more efficient and yields more parts per panel.

-Consider these two array designs, one with 10 parts on the array and the other with 9 parts.
-The 9 part array is actually better on the same panel size, because the 9 part array has more efficient material utilization.
-The 9 part array yields 9 more parts per panel, taking the part per panel yield from 90 parts to 99 parts.
-This improvement could lead to significant cost savings on a production run.
+Consider these two array designs: one with 10 parts and another with 9 parts.
+Counter-intuitively, the 9-part array performs better on the same panel size due to more efficient material utilization.
+The 9-part array yields 9 more parts per panel (90 to 99 parts).
+Over a production run, this 10% improvement delivers significant cost savings.

 Array: